symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 * **HD**: 20GB or more
 * **OS**: Linux or Mac

-.. note:: Although you might be able to run the software in less powerful instances, you might encounter some issues while installing or running the node.
+Although you might be able to run the software in less powerful instances, you might encounter some issues while installing or running the node.

 ************************
 Environment requirements